-The UK is leaving the EU.
-The UK Government has created a page that provides advice on how the EU exit will affect your studies in the UK, the Erasmus programme as well as other relevant information.
-The page is also regularly updated if anything changes.
+The UK has left the EU.
+The UK Government has created a page that provides updates on the transition period and a page including advice on how the EU exit will affect EU students studying or planning to study in the UK, the Erasmus programme as well as other relevant information.
+The pages are also regularly updated if anything changes.

 Following the UK’s exit from the EU, students from the EU and the European Economic Area (EEA) including Iceland, Liechtenstein, Norway and Switzerland, may need to apply for specific permits to study in Scotland.